ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Non-Dynamic Physical Pool
 """""""""""""""""""""""""

-In a non-dynamic physical pool, the associated relay is defined by a combination of alphanumeric characters **whitout** “=” signs.
+In a non-dynamic physical pool, the associated relay is defined by a combination of alphanumeric characters **without** “=” signs.

 |image51|
 *Non-Dynamic Physical Pool definition*